-The Board of Directors determines when an area of interest should be abandoned.
+The Directors determines when an area of interest should be abandoned.
 When a decision is made that an area of interest is not commercially viable, all costs that have been capitalised in respect of that area of interest are written off.
-The Board's decision is made after considering the likelihood of finding commercially viable reserves.
+This decision is made after considering the likelihood of finding commercially viable reserves.